AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 Format: `compare INDEX1 INDEX2`

 ```
-compare: Compares the two foodplaces identified by the index numbers used in the last foodplace listing.
+compare: Compares the two foodplaces identified by the index numbers used in the displayed foodplace list.
-INDEX1 and INDEX2 must be positive integers.
+• INDEX1 and INDEX2 must be positive integers.
 INDEX1 and INDEX2 must not be equal.
+Parameters:
-Parameters: INDEX1 and INDEX2
+  INDEX1 INDEX2
+Example:
-Example: compare 1 5
+  compare 1 5
 ```

 * Compares the ratings of the two specified foodplaces.